jphafner/physicsReader/reader2/r2-02-RollCall.md

 Pythagoras brought back to Greece this Babylonian knowledge of the oneness of the Evening and Morning Star, and Hesperos and Phosphoros vanished from the heavens.
 Instead, the Babylonian system was copied and the planet was named for the Greek goddess of beauty and love, Aphrodite.
-To the Romans this was their corresponding goddess Venus, and so it is to us.
+To the Romans this was their corresponding goddess <em>Venus</em>, and so it is to us.

 Thus, the habit of naming heavenly bodies for gods and goddesses was, it seems to me, deliberately copied from the Babylonians (and their predecessors) by the Greeks.

 The name &ldquo;Venus,&rdquo; by the way, represents a problem.
-Adjectives from these classical words have to be taken from the genitive case and the genitive form of &ldquo;Venus&rdquo; is Veneris.
+Adjectives from these classical words have to be taken from the genitive case and the genitive form of &ldquo;Venus&rdquo; is <em>Veneris</em>.
 (Hence, &ldquo;venerable&rdquo; for anything worth the respect paid by the Romans to the goddess; and because the Romans respected old age, &ldquo;venerable&rdquo; came to be applied to old men rather than young women.)

 So we cannot speak of &ldquo;Venusian atmosphere&rdquo; or &ldquo;Venutian atmosphere&rdquo; as science fiction writers sometimes do.
 We must say &ldquo;Venerian atmosphere.&rdquo; Unfortunately, this has uncomfortable associations and it is not used.
-We might turn back to the Greek name but the genitive form there is Aphrodisiakos, and if we speak of the &ldquo;Aphrodisiac atmosphere&rdquo; I think we will give a false impression.
+We might turn back to the Greek name but the genitive form there is <em>Aphrodisiakos</em>, and if we speak of the &ldquo;Aphrodisiac atmosphere&rdquo; I think we will give a false impression.

 But something must be done.
 We are actually exploring the atmosphere of Venus with space probes and some adjective is needed.